SHAN ZU GYO

 RETURN POLICY

-After receiving the product, please check "whether the product is defective" and "whether it matches the order contents".
-If any of the above problems occur, please contact us by email: shanzu@shanzuchef.com.
-We will respond to you within 48 hours of submitting your return request.
+After receiving the product, please check "if the product is defective" and "if it matches the order content."
+If any of the above issues occur, please contact us by email: shanzu@shanzuchef.com.
+We will respond within 48 hours of receiving your return request.

-IMPORTANT : For items that arrive damaged or defective, YOU MUST provide photos/videos to support your claim that the item arrived damaged or malfunctioning.
-If a customer refuses to send or fails to send photos/videos of an item that is allegedly damaged or malfunctioning, the return will be treated as "buyer's remorse" and the customer will be solely responsible for reshipping the item.
-The customer is also subject to a 15% restocking fee as well as the shipping fees paid by the seller.
-If a customer claims an item is defective/damaged, they must provide proof of this before returning it, no exceptions.
+IMPORTANT: For items that arrive damaged or defective, YOU MUST provide photos/videos to support your claim that the item arrived damaged or is malfunctioning.
+If a customer refuses to send or does not send photos/videos of an allegedly damaged or malfunctioning item, this return will be treated as "buyer's remorse" and the customer will be solely responsible for reshipping the item.
+The customer is also subject to a 15% restocking fee as well as shipping costs paid by the seller.
+If a customer claims an item is defective/damaged, they must provide proof before returning it, with no exceptions.
 Use the contact form to submit photos/videos for your return request.

 To learn more about the refund and return policy.